Code-Rainbow/odin-recipes/README.md

-I will be making a webpage about recipes and hope to include pictures and links to rercipe sites and learn more ab out html.
+I will be making a webpage about recipes and hope to include pictures and links to recipe sites and learn more about html.